Manohar Parrikar

-Manohar Gopalkrishna Prabhu Parrikar (13 December 1955 – 17 March 2019) was an Indian politician and a member of the Bharatiya Janata Party who was the Chief Minister of Goa for three terms.
-He also served as the Union Minister of Defence from October 2014 to March 2017.
-In January 2020, he was posthumously awarded the Padma Bhushan.
+Manohar Gopalkrishna Prabhu Parrikar (13 December 1955 – 17 March 2019) was an Indian politician and a member of the Bharatiya Janata Party who served as the eighth Chief Minister of Goa, going on to serve a total of four times between 2000 and 2019.
+He also served as the Union Minister of Defence from 2014 to 2017.
+In 2020, he was posthumously awarded the Padma Bhushan, the third-highest civilian award, by the Government of India.

 Parrikar proposed Narendra Modi as the prime ministerial candidate at the 2013 BJP parliamentary elections convention in Goa.
 He then served in the National Democratic Alliance government under Prime Minister Modi as Defence Minister of India from 2014 to 2017.
 He was a member of the Rajya Sabha from Uttar Pradesh from 2014 to 2017.

 He was the first IIT alumnus to serve as MLA of an Indian state, the first IITian to become the Chief Minister of a state in India, the first Goan to become a cabinet-rank minister at the Centre, and also the first Chief Minister of a state to continue in office for over a year despite being diagnosed with terminal-stage cancer.

 Early life and education

-Manohar Gopalkrishna Prabhu Parrikar was born on 13 December 1955, to a Gaud Saraswat Brahmin (GSB) family in Mapuçá, Portuguese Goa.
+Manohar Gopalkrishna Prabhu Parrikar was born on 13 December 1955, to the Gaud Saraswat Brahmin (GSB) family of Gopal Krishna Parrikar and Radhabai Parrikar in Mapuçá, Portuguese Goa.
 He studied at Loyola High School in Margao.
 Parrikar completed his Secondary School Certificate at G. S. Amonkar Vidya Mandir, Mapusa, which was previously known as New Goa High School.
 He completed his primary education in Marathi and went on to graduate in Metallurgical Engineering from the Indian Institute of Technology, Bombay (IIT Bombay), in 1978.
 He was awarded the Distinguished Alumnus Award by IIT Bombay in 2001.

 Political career

+Parrikar served as Chief Minister of Goa, holding the office four times (from 2000 to 2005, 2012 to 2014, and lastly from 2017 to 2019).
+He also served as the Union Minister of Defence from October 2014 to March 2017.

+Early career

 Parrikar joined the Rashtriya Swayamsevak Sangh (RSS) at a young age and became a mukhya shikshak (chief instructor) in the final years of his schooling.
 After graduating from IIT, he resumed RSS work in Mapusa while maintaining a private business, and became a sanghchalak (local director) at the age of 26.
 He was active in the RSS's North Goa unit, becoming a key organiser of the Ram Janmabhoomi movement.
 He was seconded by RSS to Bharatiya Janata Party (BJP) with the objective of fighting the Maharashtrawadi Gomantak Party.
 He is sometimes described as having been a pracharak of the RSS.